Kots09/trafic/README.md

+# Trafic
-# Trafic \n Layout of the landing page according to the figma layout
+Layout of the landing page according to the figma layout